 This is not for the meek and mild.

 1 Preheat oven to 180°C (350°F).
 Put the peanuts in a shallow ovenproof tray.
-Roast for 7-10 minutes until lightly browned; keep an eye on them because they can burn quickly once they get cooking.
+Roast for 7-10 minutes until lightly browned; keep an eye on them because they can burn quickly once cooking gets underway.
 Cool for 10 minutes, then, while the peanuts are still warm, rub them through your hands to remove the skins (or bundle them up in an old clean tea towel and rub vigorously.
-Then shake the tin and blow off the shells (the old-fashioned way, but not considered hygienic these days), or use a small fan to waft the shells away.
+Then shake the tin and blow off the shells (this is the old-fashioned way, but not considered hygienic these days), or use a small fan to waft the shells away.

-2 Put 1½ cups of the peanuts (reserve the rest) in the bowl of a food processor.
-Add the contents of the can of chipotle peppers, the spices and salt, lime zest and juice.
+2 Put 1½ cups of the peanuts in the bowl of a food processor (reserve the rest).
+Add the chipotle peppers with all the sauce, the spices and salt, lime zest and juice.
 Process to a coarse paste.
 With the processor running, pour in the oil, then pour in enough water to bring the mixture to a soft spreadable consistency.
 Taste and adjust seasoning – but be careful!
 Sometimes the chipotle peppers have more seeds than others and it can be pretty explosive!
 I’ve explained how to adjust the heat below.

 3 Add remaining peanuts and process very briefly, leaving the peanuts a bit chunky.

 If the sauce is explosively hot, add in a handful of mint leaves, or coriander (cilantro), and a little more lime juice.
 If it is still outrageously hot, stir in plain unsweetened yoghurt.
 This will change the colour somewhat, but it will knock back the heat.